How many hours do you look at your screen of choice?

 I can’t romanticize everything though.
 I can’t ignore the violence and oppression that’s all too common in spurts throughout this beautiful country, but I can try and promote a message of love and hope for a better tomorrow.

-Mexican citizens, however muddled with fear and desperation, find solace in two things: faith and family.
+Mexican citizens find solace in two things: faith and family.
 And that is something I proudly stand behind.

 For however broken and fragmented this country may seem to you, the love and authenticity of its citizens warms you to your core.
 And if you look close enough, it forever changes you.